Fatty Acids: Natural Cyclic

 These two fatty acids have now been found in many seed oils from plant families of the order Malvales (Sterculiaceae, Malvaceae, Bombaceae and Tiliaceae), and they are they are now known to be present in leaves, roots and shoots.
 Generally, both fatty acids are present together in concentrations that vary up to 60% in seed oils, depending on species, and they are usually accompanied by small amounts of the cyclopropanoid analogues, i.e., dihydrosterculic and dihydromalvalic acids.
 Two further cyclopropenoid fatty acids have been characterized from seed oils, i.e., 9,10-methylene-octadec-9-en-17-ynoate or 'sterculynic acid' and 2‑hydroxysterculic acid, with the latter a possible intermediate in the bioconversion of sterculic to malvalic acid by an alpha-oxidation mechanism.
 Cyclopropene fatty acids are troublesome impurities in commercial cottonseed oil, Gossypium hirsutum, which contains 1.1% malvalic and 0.4% sterculic acids, and they must be removed by refining processes before the oil can be used in animal feed.

 Cyclopropene fatty acids produce unwanted biological effects when ingested by animals by inhibiting desaturases, leading to an accumulation of saturated fatty acids, and it is possible that there is an irreversible reaction between the ring structures and thiol moieties on the enzymes.
-The effect has been noted in many animal models, but it is most troublesome in animal husbandry, and when poorly refined cottonseed oil is fed to laying hens, the resultant eggs have a rubbery texture and the white of the yolk can have a pink coloration.
+This has been noted in many animal models, but it is most troublesome in animal husbandry, and when poorly refined cottonseed oil is fed to laying hens, the resultant eggs have a rubbery texture and the white of the yolk can have a pink coloration.
 On the other hand, its ability to inhibit stearoyl-CoA desaturase may be of clinical value as an adjuvant in diseases such as cancer, non-alcoholic steatohepatitis and skin disorders, and it may have a protective role in retinal diseases such as age-related macular degeneration.
 As cyclopropene fatty acids inhibit desaturation during the synthesis of fatty acids and pheromones in insects and so may protect plants against insect attack, it is possible that they have evolved in plants for this purpose.

-Much remains to be learned of the biosynthesis of cyclopropenoid fatty acids, but it appears that the mechanism involves conversion of oleate to dihydrosterculate and thence by desaturation to sterculate.
+Much remains to be learned of the biosynthesis of cyclopropenoid fatty acids, but it appears that the mechanism begins with conversion of oleate to dihydrosterculate and thence by desaturation to sterculate.
 The cyclopropane synthase in Sterculia foetida has been studied, and it has much in common with the bacterial enzyme described above that catalyses the addition of a methylene group from S‑adenosylmethionine across the double bond.
 In this instance, the primary substrate for the enzyme is oleic acid in position sn-1 of phosphatidylethanolamine (rather than position sn-2 as in bacteria).

 The cyclopropene ring is highly strained and is therefore very reactive; in particular, it reacts readily with thiol groups and other sulfur compounds, and one of the first tests for cyclopropene-containing oils was a pink coloration formed on solution in carbon disulfide (the Halphen test).
 The facile addition reaction with methanethiol illustrated has been used as an aid to mass spectrometric characterization.